zoffline/zwift-offline/README.md

 * Optionally, ``enable_bots.txt`` can contain a multiplier value (be careful, if the resulting number of bots is too high, it may cause performance issues or not work at all).
 * Names, nationalities and equipment can be customized by creating a file ``bot.txt`` inside the ``storage`` folder.
 The scripts ``get_pro_names.py`` and ``get_strava_names.py`` can be used to populate this file.
 * If you want some random bots, check [this repository](https://github.com/oldnapalm/zoffline-bots).

+#### RoboPacers (formerly known as Pace Partners)

+* RoboPacers are ghosts saved using a power simulator.
+* The ghost must be recorded using update frequency of 1 second (default is 3 seconds).
+* The activity must start and finish at the same position and speed, otherwise the bot won't loop smoothly.
+* The profile must contain a unique player ID and the route ID, so that when you join the bot you take the same turns at intersections.
+* The script ``bot_editor.py`` can be used to modify ``profile.bin`` (set name, player ID and route ID) and ``route.bin`` (cut the exceeding points to make a perfect loop).
+* If you want to create a dynamic RoboPacer (increase power on climbs and decrease on descents) you can use [standalone_power.py](https://github.com/oldnapalm/zwift-offline/blob/master/standalone_power.py) (requires 2 ANT sticks, [python-ant](https://github.com/mch/python-ant) and [PowerMeterTx.py](https://github.com/oldnapalm/zwift-offline/blob/master/PowerMeterTx.py)).
 </details>

 ### Bookmarks